 WordPress is a terrific tool for building your website.
 As on open-source platform, it’s subject to constant scrutiny and, more importantly, continuous improvements coming from the best minds in the business.

 It offers you the flexibility to create pretty much any kind of site you want, from simple blogs to video-streaming sites to online stores.
-WordPress gives you access to umpteen themes, plug-ins, and other bells and whistles to make your site fast, functional, fun, and unique.
+WordPress gives you access to umpteen themes, plug-ins, and other bells and whistles to make your site fast, SEO-friendly, functional, fun, and unique.

 Next to choosing the fastest internet service provider in your area and web host to keep you up and running, the platform you select for building your site might be the single most important harbinger of your site’s success.

 But even the quickest-to-load, most engaging, and stunningly beautiful WordPress site won’t pull in optimal traffic unless it’s chock-full of the one ingredient: carefully chosen, relevant, SEO-hogging keywords.

 What’s a Keyword?

 If you’re new to website building you may not be familiar with all the lingo that gets tossed around in web development land.

 Keywords are words or short phrases that people use when they initiate searches on search engines like Google.
 Publishing commonly searched terms on your website content makes it more likely your site will appear in searches.